Bachelor of Science Degree in Recreation and Park Administration

 Bachelor of Science (120 Hrs)

-The Department of Recreation and Park Administration offers the Bachelor of Science degree (120 hrs) in Recreation and Park Administration with four concentrations: Tourism and Resort Recreation, Natural Resources and Outdoor Recreation, therapeutic Recreation, and Public/Non-Profit Recreation Services.
+The Department of Recreation and Park Administration offers the Bachelor of Science degree (120 hrs) in Recreation and Park Administration with four concentrations: Natural Resources and Recreation Management, Recreation Management and Event Planning, Recreation Therapy, and Tourism and Resort Recreation.

 Students who transfer from another college or university must earn a minimum of 12 hours at Eastern in their major.